-The Open IoT Studio is a collaboration between the University of Dundee and the Mozilla Foundation that seeks to advance a responsible and open Internet of Things (IoT) through professional practices and a network of IoT practitioners who conduct research, make prototypes and build meaningful collaborations.
+The Open IoT Studio was a collaboration between the University of Dundee and the Mozilla Foundation that sought to advance a responsible and open Internet of Things (IoT) through professional practices and a network of IoT practitioners who conduct research, make prototypes and build meaningful collaborations.

-The project broadly aims to explore how we can embed Mozilla’s Internet Health values into IoT.
+The project broadly aimed to explore how we could embed Mozilla’s Internet Health values into IoT.
 These values include privacy and security, decentralisation, openness, digital inclusion and literacy.
-To do this, the project takes the form of a series of convenings, collaborations and commissions to build actionable insights, demonstrator prototypes and a network of practitioners.
+To do this, the project took the form of a series of convenings, collaborations and commissions to build actionable insights, demonstrator prototypes and a network of practitioners.

 Our Friends Electric